-But despite our failure, we have friends who have promised us that this truly is one of the best glaciers to see in all of Canada and Alaska.
+But despite our failure, we have friends who have promised us that this truly is one of the best glaciers to see in all of British Columbia and Alaska.

 And if you’ve come this far, why not go all the way to see for yourself?